SUSE/cap-terraform/aks/README.md

-1. The Azure provider in this example uses the Azure storage account remote backend to store terraform state - you can use s3 buckets to do the same.
+1. The Azure provider in this example can use the Azure storage account remote backend to store terraform state (it's currently commented out) - you can use s3 buckets to do the same.
 This helps in a distributed team setup and also avoids storing sensitive data on the local filesystem in plaintext (cloud provider backends support encryption of data at rest).
 To use the Azure storage account backend create a blob container in an Azure storage account and create a backend config file with that information.
 The templates use partial configuration and expect a backend config file via the `-backend-config=PATH` option when running `terraform init`.
 To avoid putting the storage account key/shared access secret set the `ARM_ACCESS_KEY` or `ARM_SAS_TOKEN` env variable before running `terraform init`.

 2. Create a terraform.tfvars (should be in your .gitignore as contains sensitive information) file with the following information
 -  location